mzahiddev404/mzahiddev404.github.io/README.md

 Thanks to:

-- 100Devs and other online dev communities
+- 100Devs and Developer communities and peer-learning groups that helped me grow
-- GitHub, and the devs who share their problems/solutions
+- GitHub
 - MDN Web Docs 📚 — extensively used for JavaScript and CSS references
 -
 ---